andrewtran1995/automaticity-model/README.md

 ## How the model works
 The model is run by specifying a **model configuration** and passing it as an argument (along with other parameters, if desired) to the function **automaticityModel** (found in `automaticityModel.m`).

-The **automaticityModel** runs through logic which can be thought of in the following stages:
+The **automaticityModel** runs through logic which is roughly segmented by the following stages:
 * *Pre-processing* - The model initializes variables and objects.
 	* Initialize configuration-specific and configuration-agnostic variables.
 	* Create neuron objects.